Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Conclusion

 \paragraph{Behaviour Pattern Analysis} We illustrate the action percentages of \agentname{} and baselines in Figure \ref{fig:action}.
-We can observe that (1) \textbf{\agentname{} vs CFR:} CFR algorithm \citep{zinkevich2007regret} demonstrates a conservative strategy, it tends to be conservative and often folds when it holds a weak hand.
-Your agent successfully identifies this pattern and strategically chooses to raise more often, applying pressure on CFR to fold.
-This enables \(\text{\agentname}\) to accumulate a larger number of chips, even when its hand is weak or equivalent to CFR's.
-(2) \textbf{\agentname{} vs DMC:} DMC algorithm \citep{zha2021douzero} based on the search algorithm DMC employs a more diversified strategy that includes bluffing.
+We can observe that (1) \textbf{\agentname{} vs CFR+:} {CFR+ algorithm \citep{zinkevich2007regret} exhibits a mixed strategy, characterized by a conservative approach where it tends to fold in the face of a weak hand, especially when this hand does not align well with the public cards.
+Our agent, recognizing this pattern, strategically opts to raise more frequently.
+This tactic effectively applies pressure on the CFR+ algorithm, increasing the likelihood of it folding under uncertain conditions.
+However, Over-reliance on bluffing can lead to significant losses, especially when facing opponents capable of recognizing and exploiting this pattern.
+Additionally, it's noteworthy that CFR+ itself is not averse to bluffing.
+Although it typically plays conservatively, CFR+ does occasionally employ bluffing tactics, which can result in losses for our agent.} (2) \textbf{\agentname{} vs DMC:} DMC algorithm \citep{zha2021douzero} based on the search algorithm DMC employs a more diversified strategy that includes bluffing.
 It often raises both when it has the weakest and the strongest hands.
 In response, \agentname{} adapts by raising less frequently and opting to call or fold more often based on its own hand and the observed behavior of DMC.
 (3) \textbf{\agentname{} vs DQN:} DQN appears to have a more aggressive stance, almost always raising with strong or mid-level hands and never folding. \agentname{} identifies this and, in turn, minimizes its own raises (the lowest percentage among all matchups), opting more often to call or fold based on the public cards and DQN's actions.
-(4) \textbf{\agentname{} vs NFSP:} NFSP exhibits a follow-through strategy, opting to always call and never fold. \agentname{} responds to this by raising less frequently (compared to matches against CFR) and choosing to call more (compared to matches against CFR) based on the public card and NFSP's observed actions.
+(4) \textbf{\agentname{} vs NFSP:} NFSP exhibits a follow-through strategy, opting to always call and never fold. \agentname{} responds to this by raising less frequently (compared to matches against CFR+) and choosing to call more (compared to matches against CFR+) based on the public card and NFSP's observed actions.
 The analysis clearly shows that \agentname{} is highly adaptable and capable of exploiting the weaknesses in the strategies employed by various other algorithms.
 This speaks volumes about the large language model's capability to reason and adapt in imperfect information games.